Time management strategies

 MultitaskingFocus on one task at a time—switching tasks kills productivity.

-Noisy EnvironmentUse noise-canceling headphones or work in distraction-free spaces.
+Noisy EnvironmentUse noise-cancelling headphones or work in distraction-free spaces.

 The Art of Delegation: Free Up Your Time for High-Value Work